 SPED 433: Adaptation of Instruction for Inclusive Education

+WLED 201: Introduction to World Languages Education

 General Education

 Connections (C)

 Courses in the Connections category are upper-level courses on topics that emphasize comparative perspectives, such as across disciplines, across time, and across cultures.
 Students must complete the FYS 100/HONR 100 and FYW 100/FYW 100P/FYW 100H courses and must have earned at least 45 college credits before taking a Connections course.
 Connections courses cannot be included in any major or minor program.